patx/pickledb/README.md

   Then download the legacy file and include it in your project.

 ## **With pickleDB you have the full power of Python behind you!
-Check out examples of advanced use cases**
+Check out some examples of advanced use cases**

 ### **Store and Retrieve Complex Data**
 PickleDB works seamlessly with Python data structures.
 Example: